 Breeds, colors and markings; horse selection; basic conformation; form to function; structures of the hoof; footfall sequences; vision, managed health program; nutrition principles and management practices.
-Prerequisites: (RDG091 with a grade of "C" or better or equivalent as indicated by placement exam), and ((MAT090, or MAT091, or MAT092) with a grade of "C" or better or equivalent as indicated by placement exam), and (ENG091 with a grade of "C" or better or equivalent as indicated by placement exam).
+Prerequisites: (RDG091 with a C or better or equivalent as indicated by placement), and ((MAT081, or MAT082, or MAT083) with a C or better or equivalent as indicated by placement), and (ENG091 with a C or better or equivalent as indicated by placement).

-Equine Anatomy and Physiology
+EQS120 4 CREDITS 4 PERIODS Equine Anatomy and Physiology